eukurapov/FavRepo/README.md

 # FavRepo
-Search for repositories on GitHub and save favourites
+Search for repositories on GitHub and save favorites for offline access